facelessuser/backrefs/docs/src/markdown/index.md

 ### Special Syntax Exceptions

-General Category, Script Extensions, Blocks, and Binary all can be specified by their value alone: `\p{value}`, but they will be evaluated in the following order to resolve name conflicts as some the same value that is used in Script may be used in Blocks etc.
+General Category, Script Extensions, Blocks, and Binary all can be specified in a short form using just their name or
+alias: `\p{value}`, but they will be evaluated in the following order to resolve name conflicts as some the same value that is used in Script may be used in Blocks etc.

 1. General Category
 2. Script Extensions
+4. Binary
 3. Blocks
-4. Binary

 Script Extensions and Binary properties can also be defined in the format `IsValue`.
 For instance, if we wanted to match characters in the `Latin` script, we could use the syntax `\p{IsLatin}`, which would be the same as `\p{Latin}` or